-Cellist Benjamin Swartz has concertized extensively in the United States and Europe with a particular emphasis on historically-informed performance, electroacoustic collaboration, and the exposure of neglected repertoire.
+Cellist Benjamin Swartz has concertized extensively in the United States and Europe with particular emphasis on historically-informed performance and contemporary performance practice.
 Equally at home on cello, Baroque cello, and viola da gamba, he has gained increasing recognition for multi-instrumental virtuosity spanning the Ars Subtilior to the present day.
-Currently a resident of Boston, he performs as cellist with Sound Energy and teaches at South Shore Conservatory and the Community Music Center of Boston.
+Currently a resident of Boston’s North Shore, he performs as cellist with many ensembles throughout New England and teaches at Endicott College, Bridgewater State University, Governor's Academy, Waring School, and Ipswich Public Schools.